pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

     These are all documented for each task within the task files themselves.

-- The minimum compatible version of Concourse and Ops Manager are part of the API, and are specified [here][external-deps].
+- The minimum compatible version of Concourse and Tanzu Operations Manager are part of the API, and are specified [here][external-deps].